-Summer is here!
-And we you to have the best summer ever.
+Looking Ahead to 2020?
+We want you to have the best summer ever.
 So we’ve got some ideas for you if you feel like you do the same thing summer after summer and you’d like to break out of that rut.
 Or you simply want to surprise your kids.
 Or you need another tool to help get through the summer.
 This bucket list is for you.

 Don’t take this bucket list and try to do it all.
-That is impossible.
+That is overwhelming.
 We want you to use this as a resource–as your summer activities brain–to end up being a rock star to your family, young and old.

 Twin Cities Summer Fun Ideas – On Your Schedule

 Build a bonfire and roast marshmallows in your backyard or in a fire pit in the park.

 Visit Snapology’s Discovery Center | Lyndale Ave, Minneapolis | 10am-5pm, $8 for unlimited play.

 Play a new board game with your family.

 This post is brought to you partly by Moore Than Dance and their summer camps!

 Do your fresh produce shopping at one of these 10 Twin Cities Farmer’s Markets | FREE admission and often free activities for kids.

 Get your nose in a Summer Reading Program | Each of 8 metro-area library systems participate in a summer program and are busy all summer long with free programs for kids.
 Sign ups for summer reading typically begin close to June 1.